IBM and Agassi Sports Entertainment Announce AI-Powered Platform to Advance Global Racquet Sports

 Leveraging IBM's watsonx.ai and computer vision technology, ASE and IBM will create tools that analyze athletic movement using everyday video footage.
 The platform will feature AI technology and advanced video analytics – referred to as "Agassi Intelligence" – to deliver professional-grade coaching directly to players' mobile devices.

-Beyond performance analytics, the platform will serve as a hub, offering integrated commercial features, premium content, entertainment, and community-based experiences for players and fans at all levels.
-Plans include opportunities to connect with Andre Agassi and other athletes through new distinctive digital interactions.
+Beyond performance analytics, the platform will serve as a hub, offering integrated commercial features, premium content, entertainment, and community-based experiences for players and fans at all levels, including opportunities to connect with Andre Agassi and other athletes through new distinctive digital interactions.

 A New Era for the Global Game